 You could even feature-request a specific functionality with a reasonable expectation that it’ll be built.

-By backing up with Redstor, you’ll be protecting Office 365 as part of a unified, automated, policy-driven data management strategy.
+By backing up with Redstor, your Office 365 protection will be part of a unified, automated, policy-driven data management strategy.

 You’ll use our central control centre to enjoy a sweeping view of your entire data estate, easily ensuring consistent administration.

-Backing up Office 365 with Redstor means less to worry about, and more to be happy about.
+Office 365 protection and backup with Redstor means less to worry about, and more to be happy about.
 With a solution that is not generic but tailored to your distinctive needs, you can manage by exception, liberating your IT team.